 - 2 tablespoons beeswax granules

-- Melt the coconut oil and beeswax in a double boiler over medium heat, stirring often until it’s all the way melted.
+- Put the coconut oil (Cocos Nucifera Oil) and beeswax (Cera Alba) in a double boiler over medium heat

-- Add essentials oils and tint powder (if desired).
+- Add essentials oils (my favorite is Lavandula Angustifolia!) and tint powder (Beta vulgaris)

-- Carefully (i.e. slowly!) pour a small amount of the liquid into each tube.
+- Turn off the stove and carefully pour the liquid into each lip balm tube.
 The mixture can harden quickly, so don’t be too slow about it.

-- Let cool for about an hour and then use as you would regular lip balm!
+- Let the mixture cool for about an hour, before using as a regular lip balm.